FREQUENTLY ASKED QUESTIONS

 Q: Will there be food available at the end of the race?

-A: We are unable to provide communal food due to COVID restrictions.
-If restrictions were to ease, will be reassess then.
+A: We may be unable to provide communal food due to COVID restrictions.
+These restrictions are always changing so please keep an eye on any updates via our social media pages.
 We may have vendors on site that will have food and beverages for sale.

 Q: Can I wear headphones?

-A: The wearing of headphones is strongly discouraged.
+A: The wearing of headphones is not allowed.
 You need to be very aware of your surrounds and to be able to hear and follow instructions from volunteers and fellow runners.

 Q: Am I able to run or walk with a dog?